adkelley/javascript-to-purescript/tut10/README.md

 Let's take a brief detour to talk about generic programming.
 Again, notice that the type declaration for `switchArgs` has no explicit declaration of our datatypes.
 The advantage of this approach is that `switchArgs` is a 'generic' function.
 Meaning that, instead of writing multiple `switchArgs` methods to support alternative data structures, I needed only to write one generic function that has abstracted them out.
 Instead, we define the class of types that we will accept, like `Foldable` and `Monoid`, and let the compiler take care of ensuring that the caller of our function sends in the proper arguments.
 I encourage you to use this paradigm whenever possible because it'll not only save you a lot of keystrokes and make your functions more general purpose.

 ### Back to our regularly scheduled programming
-Let’s now look at our next monoid, `Tuple`.
+Let’s look at our next monoid, `Tuple`.
 Yes, I know we covered this one in the previous tutorial, but there is one other point I would like to touch on.
 That is, "what if your tuple holds two values of different types and you want to map and fold them?".
 No problem,  just compose `fst` or `snd` with your target monoid and behold:
 ```haskell
  log "\nWorking with Tuples, then use 'fst' or 'snd'"
  logShow $ foldMap (Additive <<< snd) [Tuple "brian" 1, Tuple "sarah" 2] -- (Additive 3)